 I’ve always been fascinated by stories of memory loss and strategies for coping with guilt.
 The central character in my short story, “The Bourne Indeterminacy”, is preoccupied with the trope of the amnesiac assassin, a character whose gradually — and then suddenly — returning memory reveals that he or she had done reprehensible things in the unremembered past.
 It’s only on second reading that I see clearly that Behind the Scenes at the Museum is that kind of story too.
 But, rather than tell a tale of international espionage, adventure and intrigue, Atkinson presents Ruby’s story as a family saga, making it harder for the reader to maintain an emotional distance from her sense of loss mingled with guilt.
 Maybe I won’t wait 12 years before my next rereading.

-I just found a review by Hilary Mantel from 1996 in the London Review of Books, which begins:
+I just found a review by Hilary Mantel from 1996 in the

 On the day after Kate Atkinson’s first novel won the Whitbread Prize, the Guardian’s headline read: ‘Rushdie makes it a losing double.’
 Thus Rushdie is reminded of his disappointments, Atkinson gets no credit, and the uninformed reader assumes that this year’s Whitbread is a damp squib.